EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 ### Adding a custom route to our module

 Now we have a working, enabled module, but it’s not doing anything yet!
-So what’s a simple thing to check that our module is enabled?
-We can set up a custom route, so if we hit a URL like `https://{our_website}/mymodule/test/helloworld` we can return a custom response from a controller.
+What’s a simple way to check that our module is enabled?
+Let’s set up a custom route, so if we hit a URL like `https://{our_website}/mymodule/test/helloworld` we can return a custom response from a controller.

 Creating a custom route will need some steps on its own: